Knowledge base

 Plan availability: Venture, Business, Unlimited.
 Some metrics may be available only on Business and Unlimited plans.

-Visitors data
+Visitors reports

 You can get an overview of your store audience on the Reports → Visitors page in your store admin.
 Understanding how often people visit your store and whether they tend to come back may help with improving your site design and refining your marketing tactics to attract more visitors.